evammun/genai-data-aug-disasters/README.md

 ## Overview

 This codebase explores the use of **Stable Diffusion** (and related diffusion models) to generate synthetic images for the [MEDIC dataset](https://paperswithcode.com/dataset/medic) (Alam et al., 2023).
 The primary aim is to address class imbalance in disaster‐related imagery by supplementing underrepresented categories with newly generated images.
+We also demonstrate how off-the-shelf large language models with vision capabilities (e.g., GPT-4o) can achieve excellent zero-shot classification performance on the same tasks.

 We follow a systematic pipeline:

 - Experiment 1:
   - **Zero-Shot Classification**